cjoshmartin-com/cjoshmartin.github.io/_posts/work/2015-05-30-How-I-Learned-Java.md

 ---

-In my senior year of high school I took what my high school called "Ap Computer Science", this class is equivalent to a a first semester of programming at a University learning Object-oriented programming in the  language of Java.
-In the previously year ( Junior year), I took two semester of the intro programming classes (Programming I and Programming II).
-In the intro programming classes I learned that Basics such as, IF statements, While loops, Arrays and other OOP concepts in the  languages of C++ and Visual basic we also build apps using MIT App inventor 2.
+In my senior year of high school I took what my high school called "Ap Computer Science", this class is equivalent to a first semester of programming at a University.
+We learned Object-oriented programming in the language of Java.
+In the previous year (Junior year), I took two semesters of the intro programming classes (Programming I and Programming II).
+In those intro programming classes I learned the basics concepts such as, IF statements, While loops, Arrays,and basic functions in the  languages of C++ and Visual basic we also build apps using MIT App inventor 2.

-In my Senior year, The Ap class when more in depth and we gained a better Knowledge of programming.
+In my Senior year, The Ap class went more in depth and I gained a better Knowledge on how to be a great programmer.
+Some of the  Important concepts from the class are found below, as well as the code.

-[insert table of context]
+In all these class was a pain in my butt, but I am glad I took it.
+It has really help me, I can pick up on any language now and start programming.
+It was a really helpful class for my life as well it has made looking for jobs a lot easier.

 ##GUI's

 {% highlight Java %}

-         //Š A+ Computer Science  -  www.apluscompsci.com
+         //A+ Computer Science  -  www.apluscompsci.com
         //Name - Josh Martin
         //Date - 9/24/2014
         //Class - period 1